 I have tried to talk to the Minister of Education in charge.
 I was sent to his lawyer, who apparently understands the problem but to make my children go into the appropriate class, the whole legal system needs to change.
 The Ministry of Foreign affairs has to recognize the mistake and ask for a change in the education law.
 Now I understand how important are international relations, and the big role that embassies have around the world.
 Without a Danish embassy in Ecuador, it is quite difficult … but not impossible.

 I have tried to talk to the Danish embassy in La Paz, Bolivia which is intended to work for all the Andean region.
-I hope that they will find this issue important and will give me a hand.
+I hope that they will find this issue important and will lend me a hand.
 Maybe if from Denmark there is a petition for them to take this issue could be easier.
 Therefore, I asked my friends in Denmark to whom I should contact in the Ministry of Education in Copenhagen, they sent me to the Board for Education and Quality (STUK – Styrelsen for Undervisning og Kvalitet).
 I haven’t received yet a response, but the automatic-response from the machine.

 The officer at the Ministry of Education in Quito means that the tables are right, I argue with all the Danish documentation published in their website that they are not.
-She says that of course we cannot be the only case, and that if there were a mistake there must be a bunch of cases waiting for resolution.
+She says that of course we cannot be the only case, and that if there was a mistake there must be a bunch of cases awaiting for resolution.
 I think that other people that have faced this same problem in the past, have just given up.
 These mistaken recognition tables have the same unequal ages for all the Scandinavian countries, I checked those of Sweden, Norway and Finland.
 I do not intent to give up.

 There is a mistake and it needs to change.
 I am in my right to make their studies abroad be recognized and my “mission” is to be a not-named ambassador of Denmark in Ecuador, that makes us realize how wonderful for my children was to learn abroad from an amazing country that needs to be known, recognized and take it seriously by our government.